fangorn-network/fangorn/README.md

 Commands:
-  init                             Configure your Fangorn credentials upload [options] <files...>      Upload file(s) to your data source decrypt [options] <owner> <tag>  Decrypt a file from a data source help [command]                   display help for command
+  init                             Configure your Fangorn credentials register [options] <name>        Register a schema and ERC-8004 agent identity. upload [options] <files...>      Upload file(s) to your data source list [options]                   List contents of your data source manifest info [options]                   Get your data source info from the contract entry [options] <tag>            Get info about a specific entry by tag decrypt [options] <owner> <tag>  Decrypt a file from a data source help [command]                   display help for command
 ```